sjkimlab/Code_Publication/mRNAdegradation2024/Ecoli_geneExpression_TASEP_vSH/README.md

 `https://www.mathworks.com/products/compiler/mcr/index.html`

-With the runtime is installed, you should be able to run the file `Ecoli_geneExpression_TASEP_dataViewer.exe`

 ## Using MATLAB App designer

 Alternatively you can open the .mlapp in MATLAB app designer and run it through the app designer.
 The .mlapp file can be found in the following repository:
 `\uncompiledCode\Ecoli_geneExpression_TASEP_dataViewer.mlapp`

-the .mlapp requires the following file to be in the same directory:
+The .mlapp requires the following file to be in the same directory:
 `Ecoli_geneExpression_TASEP_function.m`